beingzeroin/rabbitmq-wikipedia-scraper/README.md

 # WikiMailer

 ## What This Is
-Node server-side application that accepts an email and then scrapes Wikipedia for a random article and emails the user with the results and stores the search in a Postgres database.
+Node application that accepts an email and then scrapes Wikipedia for a random article and emails the user with the results and stores the search in a Postgres database.

 RabbitMQ is used to queue scraping, emailing, and database reads/writes.
 PM2 is used to run both the Express server as well as the RabbitMQ servers from inside the same application and to provide load balancing.